MycroftAI/mimic1/README.md

 TODO: Explain where to find voices, and how to obtain new ones.

+The `voices/` directory contains several mimicvox voices.

-You can find existing Flite voices here:
+You can also find existing Flite voices here:
   `http://www.festvox.org/flite/packed/flite-2.0/voices/`
+  (note: these voices will not work with mimic at the moment unless they are converted)

 ###Debugging: